Analysis drives Performance

 An example of this: If I sell an apple with a 10% return and an orange with a 20% return, then my total return is 15%.
 I can now increase this return to 20% with the simple measure of not selling the apple anymore.
 A prescription for shrinkage.
 ROI, ROCE, RONOA, Economic Profit Return and EPS are key figures that reward shrinkage: You save yourself sick.

-In contrast, the Obermatt Bonus Index motivates for growth because growth is built into the core design of the Bonus Index incentive system.
+The Obermatt Bonus Index motivates growth because growth incentives are a central part of the Bonus Index incentive system.

 In Switzerland, it has been proven that companies using growth incentives such as the Obermatt Bonus Index grow more than three times faster than companies that limit themselves to profit metrics such as ROI, ROCE, RONOA or EPS.
 In addition, the stock return is five percentage points higher for companies using growth incentives.
 Go to the article in the NZZ am Sonntag.
 More on the topic of "Incentive Reduction" and a recent article in the NZZ (all in German).